Conceptionists

-The Order of the Immaculate Conception (Ordo Inmaculatae Conceptionis), abbreviated OIC and also known as the Conceptionists, is a Catholic religious order of Pontifical Right for nuns founded by Saint Beatrice of Silva.
-For some years, they followed the Poor Clares Rule, but in 1511 they were recognized as a separate religious order, taking a new rule with the name Order of the Immaculate Conception.
+The Order of the Immaculate Conception (Ordo Immaculatae Conceptionis, Orden de la Inmaculada Concepción), abbreviated as OIC, also known as Conceptionists, is a enclosed religious order of Pontifical Right for nuns founded by Beatrice of Silva in 1484.
+Initially they followed the Cistercian Rule.
+In 1501, however, they adopted the Rule of St. Clare, in common with the Order of Poor Clares, founded by Clare of Assisi, but in 1511 they were recognized by the Holy See as a separate religious order, with a new Rule unique to their order.
+Despite this change, they continue to be considered a part of the Franciscan Second Order.
 (In some areas they are still known as the Franciscan Sisters of the Immaculate Conception.)